 - Feel their quality of life is affected

-- Do not have severe eye conditions (cataracts, retinal tearing, clouding of the cornea or lens)
+- Don’t have severe eye conditions (cataracts, retinal tearing, clouding of the cornea or lens)

 How to Prevent New Eye Floaters

-Eye floaters are common as we age, and the vitreous becomes thinner.
+Eye floaters are common with age and as the vitreous thins.
 Most people will experience eye floaters at some point in their lives.

-While they are typically harmless, they can affect daily activities and quality of life.
+While they are typically harmless, eye floaters can affect daily activities and quality of life.
 Tips for preventing new eye floaters include: